SirCamyCamCam/COP4331-Project/Readme.md

 As the player you will be tasked to manage a leaf cutter ant colony.
 By managing the population of different types of ants, you will be able to maintain a healthy colony.
 There are 6 categories of ants as listed:
 1. Queen - Tasked with laying eggs for selected ant types chosen by the player
-2. Solider - Able to protect the colony from foreign colony invasions and other insects munching on your colony
+2. Soldier - Able to protect the colony from foreign colony invasions and other insects munching on your colony
 3. Foragers- Collects leaves from the outside world and leaves them to be farmed by the Gardener ant
 4. Gardener - Farms said leaves for fungus which is the Leaf Cutter ant's main source of  food
 5. Trash Handlers - Removes dead ants and mold which grows from un maintained leaves